tehKruser/anagramsAPI/README.md

 ```

 ## Get anagram sets containing at least x words
-Get all anagrams with at least :x in the group.
+Get all sets of anagrams with at least :x words:

 `GET /sets/anagrams/size/:x.json`

 :x can be a value > 1 or "max" to return the anagram set(s) that contains the most words